 Millennials’ parents told them they were special, and they believed it!
 It’s important for this generation to stand out and celebrate their uniqueness.

 The biggest challenge for any organization is to be open and willing to make a shift.
 It must bend to accommodate the Millennial mindset.
 Of course, the need for young talent is enormous.
 Competition is fierce to recruit and retain the best talent.
 Organizations unable or unwilling to make the shift will pay dearly for their inflexibility.
-Millennials have the ability to transform the disruption of the workplace into profit for your company.
+Leading Millennials in today s workforce have the ability to transform the disruption of the workplace into profit for your company.
 First, however, your managers and marketers must be willing to adapt and change to fit their needs.

 Are you up for the challenge?